DUI DEFENSE: HIGH BLOOD ALCOHOL LEVEL

 In this case, Los Angeles District Attorney’s office filed a two counts misdemeanor DUI complaint, charging this defendant with an alleged violation of California Vehicle Code sections 23152(a) and 23152(b).
 To prove this case at trial (especially the “b” count), the District Attorney will subpoena the police officer who arrested the defendant and a toxicologist whose job is to testify that the driver had above the limit and very high blood alcohol level at the time of driving.
 Without testimony by the government’s toxicologist expert, our expert Los Angeles DUI Attorney will get a dismissal of this DUI, because of the People’s failure to present evidence that at the time of driving defendant was above .08% BAC.
-The emphasis on “at the time of driving” is crucial because without the expert testimony there is no evidence that defendant was above the legal limit at the time of driving.
+The emphasis on “at the time of driving” is crucial because without the expert testimony there is no evidence that the defendant was above the legal limit at the time of driving.

-During his testimony, the government expert will use his calculation to show that defendant was above the legal limit for alcohol at the time of driving.
+During his testimony, the government expert will use calculation to show that defendant was above the legal limit for alcohol at the time of driving.
 Typically, the experts will use a Widmark formula which even in its shortened form has 4 variables:

 (1) the number of ounces of alcohol that defendant consumed;

 (3) distribution ratio of alcohol through the body;